HVCLab/HVCLab.github.io/_pages/06_news.md

 <hr>

 ### October (upcoming)
-- **Mara** is invited as a speaker to the (Tübingen Systems Neuroscience Symposium)[https://meg.medizin.uni-tuebingen.de/sns_2025/index.php].
+- **Mara** is invited as a speaker to the [Tübingen Systems Neuroscience Symposium](https://meg.medizin.uni-tuebingen.de/sns_2025/index.php).
 Join her talk with the title "Timescale-invariant processing of durational information in speech" on 06.10. at 10am!
 - **Charlotte** will join the [Timing Research Forum 4](https://sites.google.com/view/trf4tokyo/home) in Tokyo, Japan, where she will present her work in form of a poster.
 - The [NeNa conference](https://nenaconference.github.io) will be taking place in Heidelberg from 15-17.10. this year, bringing together PhD and master students from Tübingen and around. **Mara** and **Luzie** are part of the organizing team.
 Don't miss out on the last spots!